Fields:

 Research Interests

-I am currently working on a book manuscript The Kitchen Maid That Will Rule the State: Domestic Service in the Soviet Union.
-The book examines the paradoxes of domestic service in a society that saw the emancipation of women from housework as one of its main goals and central achievements.
+My first book, Domestic Service in the Soviet Union: Women's Emancipation and the Gendered Hierarchy of Labor (Cambridge University Press, 2024, forthcoming), examines the paradoxes of domestic service in a society that saw the emancipation of women from housework as one of its main goals and central achievements.
 Gender and aging under socialism are the focus of my next research project, which I am pursuing in collaboration with Maria Romashova at Perm State University (Russia).
 We explore the meanings of old age and retirement for the first generation of builders of communism and their role in the development of late socialism.